9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 So, overall, the lens gives me entirely usable sharpness, although corner image quality is not brilliant at the widest apertures.

-I imagine the picture quality might look even better on a Micro Four Thirds camera, and that smaller-sized sensor will use the sharper middle portion of the lens’s projected image.
+I imagine the picture quality might look even better on a Micro Four Thirds camera, and that smaller sensor will use the sharper middle portion of the lens’s projected image.

-Let’s move on now and look at distortion and vignetting; the lens project some strong barrel distortion.
+Let’s move on now and look at distortion and vignetting; the lens projects some strong barrel distortion.

-Unfortunately, at F 1.4, there is some notable vignetting or darkness in the corners that are vignetting remains firmly attached to but stopped down to f 2.8, and it’s significantly reduced.
+Unfortunately, at F 1.4, there is some notable vignetting or darkness in the corners to which vignetting remains firmly attached but stopped down to F2.8, and it’s significantly reduced.

-How does the lens work against bright lights well?
+How does the lens work against bright lights?

 Contrast remains high, and there’s not too much in the way of flaring.